supercoderz/supercoderz.github.io/_hidden/2011-04-04-gaining-acceptance-from-technology-teams-for-new-software-tools.md

 categories:
 ---

 If you are working in technology, and have been working for a long time, then you definitely have an arsenal of preferred tools that you would like to use to solve your everyday problems.
-Depending on what you do this could be a set of <a class="zem_slink" title="Programming language" href="http://en.wikipedia.org/wiki/Programming_language" rel="wikipedia">programming languages</a>, vendor products, custom scripts or even plain excel spreadsheets.
+Depending on what you do this could be a set of <a  title="Programming language" href="http://en.wikipedia.org/wiki/Programming_language" rel="wikipedia">programming languages</a>, vendor products, custom scripts or even plain excel spreadsheets.
 At the end of the day these tools help you achieve the results that help the business that your IT helps run.

 As time goes by, every technology either gets outdated because new versions or better technologies have emerged, or there is a need to radically change the way you run your IT so that the business can so what it does best even better - make more money.
 So there is always a push from the management to go for better and more efficient technologies.